 Status

-The Credit Card Competition Act of 2022 (S.4674) was introduced in the Senate and referred to the Committee on Banking, Housing, and Urban Affairs on July 28, 2022.
+The Credit Card Competition Act of 2023 (S.1838) was introduced in the Senate, read twice, and referred to the Committee on Banking, Housing, and Urban Affairs on June 7, 2023.
+Similar legislation (H.R.3881) was introduced in the House and referred to the House Committee on Financial Services.

 Our Position

-DCUC opposes excessive and unnecessary regulations imposed on credit unions that would restrict lending to small businesses and individuals and eliminate credit card rewards and promotions, consequently narrowing choices for members.
+DCUC opposes excessive and unnecessary regulations imposed on credit unions that not only eliminate credit card rewards and promotions, but also sends personal financial information over unsecured networks as merchants narrow choices for consumers.

 Resources